 ‘1917’ made use of several other locations in the U.K. including Hankley Common, Elstead in the Scottish Highlands.
 Hankley Common is owned by the Ministry of Defence and managed by Surrey Wildlife Trust.
 It has been a film regular for a while now.
 In fact, Mendes also filmed one of the crucial scenes in ‘Skyfall’ in Hankley Common.
 It was the set where James Bond’s mansion was created.

 The film also made use of the historical Graving Docks in Govan, Scotland, as the backdrop for certain scenes.
-A set was built from scratch around the disused dockyard and the team made use of the site for ten weeks for its production.
+A set was built from scratch around the disused dockyard, and the team made use of the site for ten weeks for production.

 Around June 2019, certain sections of the film were shot in Low Force, on the River Tees in Teesdale.
 Low Force is an 18-feet set of falls in northern England.
 The scene where the characters are desperately trying to keep float against a raging river was shot around the area.
 The team had to install signs warning walkers to not alarmed by bodies around the site as they were a part of the production.

 The only indoor location where ‘1917’ was filmed is the famous Shepperton Studios in Surrey, England.
-The Studios have previously been used for movies the James Bond films, along several others.
-They were used for interior filming, which involved weeks of arranging and rearranging cardboard boxes to form makeshift trenches on the sounstange.
+The studios have previously been used for movies, such as James Bond films, along with several others.
+They were used for interior filming, which involved weeks of arranging and rearranging cardboard boxes to form makeshift trenches on the soundstage.

 Read More: The True Story Behind 1917, Explained